section-engineering-education/engineering-education/content/articles/understanding-blockchain-as-a-service/index.md

 2. Commitment to Quality.
 Any enterprise application or software installation effort must prioritize quality.
 Blockchain is no exception.
 Inquire about the dedication to quality, process, and standards of the vendor.

-3. Affirmation of safety.
+3. Assurance of safety.
-Look for any security flaws in the proposed implementation strategy.
+Examine the proposed implementation technique for any security issues.
 It's critical because even minor flaws can have serious consequences.
 When it comes to distributed ledgers, it is critical to plan for the most dependable results.
 4. Operation System Selection.
 Examine the previous installations of cloud-based services and the system they operate on that are similar to yours by the vendor.
 You must also guarantee that the new Blockchain installation works in tandem with your existing system.
  5. Usability.